Rayo de Jalisco Jr.

-Rayo de Jalisco Jr. (Spanish: "Lightning Bolt from Jalisco Jr."; born January 1, 1960) is an active Mexican luchador enmascarado (or masked professional wrestler).
+Rayo de Jalisco Jr. (Spanish: "Lightning Bolt from Jalisco Jr."; born January 1, 1960) is a Mexican professional wrestler.
 He is currently performing as a freelancer on the Mexican independent circuit, and is best known for his longtime association with Consejo Mundial de Lucha Libre (CMLL).

 A second-generation wrestler, Rayo de Jalisco Jr. is the son of Rayo de Jalisco, a famous wrestler from the early days of lucha libre; he also has a son who wrestles under the name Rayman.

-Rayo de Jalisco Jr. is a two-time CMLL World Heavyweight Champion and WWA World Heavyweight Champion, a title he has held from March 21, 2003 to 2011.
+Rayo de Jalisco Jr. is a two-time CMLL World Heavyweight Champion and WWA World Heavyweight Champion, a title he held from March 21, 2003 to 2011.
 His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret from the wrestling fans.

 Early life

-Rayo de Jalisco Jr. was born on January 1, 1960, in Guadalajara, the son of legendary wrestler Rayo de Jalisco and the nephew of wrestlers Tony Sugar and Black Sugar.
+Rayo de Jalisco Jr. was born on January 1, 1960, in Guadalajara, the son of legendary professional wrestler Rayo de Jalisco and the nephew of professional wrestlers Tony Sugar and Black Sugar.
 He was not initially trained by his father as his father did not want his son to follow into his profession; instead he trained under Diablo Velazco.